Finding Out How Your Child is Doing at Camp

 How We'll Keep You Informed

-EVERY custodial household gets a telephone report from their child's Section Head or Head Counsellor in the last week of their stay at camp.
+EVERY custodial household gets a telephone report or email update from their child's Section Head or Head Counsellor in the last week of their stay at camp.

 For parents who live far away and who get this communication by email, we make sure that the emails go from a Camp Arowhon address so they will not be mistaken as spam.